nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ## 1. Introduction
 **SchedUrMods** is a desktop application for NUS students who wish to manage their assignments and semester-related information via CLI (command-line interface).
+If you can type fast, SchedUrMods can help you manage your daily tasks faster than traditional GUI application.

 **SchedUrMods** is written in `Java 11` and utilises the **Object-Oriented Programming (OOP)** paradigm to provide the following benefits during the development of the application.